 Puana forms Ke Ka o Makali’i with Capella (Hoku-lei: star lei), Sirius (A’a: burning brightly), Castor and Pollux (Namahoe: the twins), and Canopus (Ke Ali‘i o kona i ka lewa: chief of the southern heavens) (Brosch, 2008).
 Polynesian navigators at sea looked east for rising stars to use as clues to direction and the constellation was seen to rise in the east like a cup (Hawaiian Star Lines).
 In the illustration below, Ke Ka o Makali‘i is shown rising in the eastern sky, which typically occurs in the winter.

-Puana was part of a star compass (out of 200) indicating east and was used by knowing where stars rise out and set from the ocean.
-Because the stars were not always visible they were used along with the sun, moon, flight path of birds, other marine life, and the direction of waves, to navigate through the great unknown.
-But according to Nainoa Thompson, the navigator of the Hōkūle‘a, it was more than a science and involved the integration of all elements into a mental construct you could see in your head.
+Puana was part of a star compass (out of 200 stars!) indicating east and was used by knowing where stars rise out and set in the ocean.
+Because the stars were not always visible they were used along with the sun, moon, flight path of birds, other marine life, and the direction of waves, to navigate through the great Pacific.
+But according to Nainoa Thompson, the navigator of the Hōkūle‘a, it was more than a science and involved the integration of all elements into a mental construct in your head.
 As Thompson describes it:

 Navigation that I’ve spoken of so far is more external; it’s what you see; it’s looking at the stars, infinite and far away; it’s looking at small waves that are very close.
 Taking this information and making it knowledge is one thing.
 Being able to navigate is another.
 There is a whole other journey that goes on, and that’s internal.
 It’s one that tests you to do things you can’t do in your normal life.
 Much of navigation is this internal journey.Nainoa Thompson, Voices of Wisdom.